-If you would like to talk about how you’re finding your course and identify some solutions to obstacles or issues you are encountering, please make contact with us to arrange a meeting.
-Together we can figure out how to manage your concerns and develop a realistic plan that works for you.
-Fill out the contact form here.
+If you would like to talk about how you’re finding your course, identify strong goals, come up with solutions that are right for you, please make contact with us to arrange a session.
+Together we can figure out how to develop a realistic plan that works for you.
+Book your session here.

 What ACADEMIC SUCCESS COACHING is...

-- help build on your experiences of learning to reach your potential.
+- build on your experiences of learning to reach your potential.

-- develop strategies and skills to help you improve your academic performance.
+- develop strategies and skills to improve your academic performance.

 - identify your academic goals and challenges.

-- Self-awareness - helping you to identify your goals, motivation, strengths and purpose
+- Self-awareness - facilitating conversations so you can identify your goals, motivation, strengths and purpose

 - Time-management techniques - how to balance study with other responsibilities such as work, sporting commitments etc.